Narayana108/vedic_knowledge/SSSP/dvaitaAdvaita.md

 ## Svābhāvika-Dvaitādvaita Tattva

 The Sutras of Maharishi Veda Vyasa form the basis of Vedanta and has a large body of sacred texts.
 These sutras describe different aspects of the Absolute and as a result various interpretations and schools of thought emerged, such as: Keval Advaita of Sri Sankaracharya, Visishta Advaita of Sri Ramanujacharya, Dvaita of Sri Madhavacharya, etc.

+The Bhedābheda (also known by the synonym Dvaitādvaita) school of thought, which scholars suggest is the oldest philosophical understanding of Vedānta, a fact to which pre-eighth century Buddhist writings attest.

+There are so many different bheda abheda philosophies founded and propounded by many different acharays like Bhāskara acharya who established the Aupādhika Bhedābheda siddhanta(philosophy) and Shri Chaitanya Mahaprabhu who the propogated Achintya Bheda Abheda siddhanta(philosophy).

-Shri Nimbark Acharyaji established the siddhanta(philosophy) known as `Svabhavika Bhedabheda` `(Natural difference and non-difference)` or `Dvaitadvaita` `(Dualistic Non-Dualism)`.
+Shri Nimbark Acharyaji established the svābhāvika-dvaitādvaita siddhanta(philosophy) of Bheda Abheda.

+Sanskrit word meanings:
+Svābhāvika -  Natural
+Bhedābheda - Difference and non-difference Dvaitādvaita - Dualistic Oneness
+Tattva - principle, truth, reality

+So the translations would look like this:
+`Svābhāvika Bhedābheda` - `Natural simultatneous difference and non-difference` `Svābhāvika Dvaitādvaita` - `Natural simultatious Dualistic Oneness`

+Bhedadheda tattva means that the jiva(individual soul) is simultaneously one and different to Brahman(Supreme soul) and to jagat/prakriti (material universe/matter).

+This philosophy is exermely profound as it has been able to reconcile all other schools of thought and the so called contradictory statements of the Vedas.

-Here is the quientessence of svābhāvika-dvaitādvaita tattva:
+Here is the essence of svābhāvika-dvaitādvaita tattva:

 1. The totality of the śrutis propounding difference and non-difference are equally authoritative.